 With proper planning and research, you don’t need to spend a lot to enjoy Singapore and the wonderful things it offers.

-Here are the top 7 ways to enjoy Singapore on a budget:
+Here are the top 7 ways on how to save while visiting in Singapore

-1. Take advantage of the public transport, but stay away from taxis if possible.
+1. Take advantage of Singapore’s public transport system, but stay away from taxis if possible.